 Involve clinicians in AI development: Ensure their expertise is incorporated into the design and implementation of AI algorithms.

 Bonus Tip: Don’t be afraid to learn from others!
-Network with colleagues, attend conferences, and share best practices to accelerate your virtual care journey.
+Network with colleagues, attend conferences, and share best practices to accelerate your virtual care program.

 By following these guidelines, IT and clinical leaders can forge a powerful partnership that drives innovation, improves patient outcomes, and transforms the future of healthcare.